python/cpython/Doc/library/asyncio-policy.rst

 Process Watchers
 ================

-Process watchers allow to customize how event loops monitor child processes on Unix.
-Specifically, event loops need to know when a child process has finished its execution.
+A process watcher allows customization of how an event loop monitors child processes on Unix.
+Specifically, the event loop needs to know when a child process has finished its execution.

-See also the :ref:`Subprocess and Threads <asyncio-subprocess-threads>` section.

-Child processes in asyncio are created with functions like :func:`create_subprocess_exec` and :meth:`loop.subprocess_exec`.
+In asyncio, child processes are created with :func:`create_subprocess_exec` and :meth:`loop.subprocess_exec` functions.

 asyncio defines an abstract base class :class:`AbstractChildWatcher` that child watchers should implement, and has two different
 implementations: :class:`SafeChildWatcher` (configured to be used by default) and :class:`FastChildWatcher`.

+See also the :ref:`Subprocess and Threads <asyncio-subprocess-threads>` section.

 The following two functions can be used to customize the watcher implementation used by the asyncio event loop: